Areas of Interest

 - Amy Zarzeczny, “Legal Policies Steer Direction of Stem Cell Research” (2009) 28(48) The Lawyers Weekly 15-16.

-- Regulation of unproven stem cell-based interventions (“stem cell tourism”)
+- Regulation and governance of unproven medical interventions

-- Organ donation law and policy in Canada, with a focus on issues related to transplant tourism
+- Organ donation law and policy in Canada